cameronprince/mptcc/README.md

 ### Battery Status

 This screen is much like the MIDI input screen in that only encoder 2 pushbutton is active to allow returning to the main menu.
 On this screen the current battery voltage is displayed.
-Depending on your set up and battery voltage, you may need to adjust the drop factor in init.py and/or R13 and R14 values to obtain accurate values.
+Depending on your setup and battery voltage, you may need to adjust the drop factor in init.py and/or R13 and R14 values to obtain accurate values.

 ### Interrupter Configuration